 5. and membership in trade and vocational associations.

-Do you want to know the other protected characteristics?
-Get ready, here it is.
 The Code prohibits discrimination and harassment on any of the following grounds:

 • Place of origin

 • Sexual orientation